mwmlln/shinju_select/README.md

 * Images

-  *  Products images are taken from [Tensei Pearl online store](https://www.tenseipearl.com/en/) who kindly gave me their permission to use their images in my site for educational purpose
+  *  Products images are taken from [Tensei Pearl online store](https://www.tenseipearl.com/en/) who kindly gave me their permission to use their images in my site for educational purposes

   * Some of the site images are taken from [pexels.com](https://www.pexels.com/)